suryavengadesan/lc/lc.md

     -104 <= Node.val <= 104

+## DFS Traversal Iterative

+Space: O(1)
+Time: O(n)

-## DFS Traversal
+## DFS Traversal Recursion

 Checks if the two root values are empty.
+Check if only one of the two root values is empty.
 Checks if the roots aren't equal.
+Solve the same problem on the left and right children.
+If any of the children aren't equal, then the entire tree isn't equal.

 Space: O(n)
 Time: O(n)